Roses29/My-data-portfolio/README.md

 ### Personal projects

-**1. Exploratory Data Analysis Project**
+**1. Exploratory Data Analysis Projects**

+A. Football Dataset

-Performed exploratory data analysis on a football dataset based on questions I developed.
-Requested the data from an API provider, cleaned it in Excel, and then imported it into a Jupyter Notebook.
+Performed exploratory data analysis on a football and dataset based on questions I developed.
+Requested the data from an API provider, imported and cleaned it in Excel, and did further cleaning and analysis in Jupyter Notebook.

 Python packages used: Pandas, Numpy, Matplotlib

 You can find out more about the project by clicking the following link: [EDA Project Bundesliga](https://github.com/Roses29/My-data-portfolio/blob/main/EDA%20Bundesliga%202021-2022.ipynb)

+B. Retail sales

+Performed data cleaning, transformation and analysis on a dirty retail store dataset from Kaggle.

+Full project can be found here:

 **2. Data visualization with Power BI**